xlucn/statusd/Readme.md

 - Support the click and color patches in my dwm build.
 - Every block runs on their own thread, so no blocking.
 - All written with pure python, without (so faster than) external shell scripts.
-- Responds (update status) instantaneously to actions.
+- Status updates instantaneously to actions (using the client script `statusc`).

 Requirements:
 - Status text programs: